 Can we drive up Haleakala?

 Yes!
-If you plan to drive to the 10,000ft summit, please keep in mind that it's an arduous, 40+ mile uphill journey, so schedule an entire day / evening for the adventure.
+But, if you plan to drive all of the way to the 10,000ft summit, please keep in mind that it's an arduous, 40+ mile uphill journey, so schedule most of the day for the adventure.
 Also, we ask that you please don't take multiple trips to the summit during one trip as it's exceptionally strenuous on the engine and brakes.

 What is the price for your airport shuttle option?